 But there is always an upside, even in death.
 Although two of my three companions were gone, so was the balancing act required to keep them all happy.
 As if to fill the void created by their departure, Deacon and I forged an even tighter bond.
 From then on, he basically never left my sight, and wherever I went, so did he.

 In biology, there is a type of symbiosis called “mutualism,” in which unrelated species form a permanent interrelationship that benefits both.
 The human-canine partnership is one of these.
 Unless you’ve actually experienced it, you cannot understand how deep is this connection.
 We feel it in our bones, as we should, because thousands of generations of intertwined coexistence have inextricably bonded each to the other.
 Dogs are an integral part of every human society on the planet.
 From the human perspective we have bred these descendants of wolves into useful workers and agreeable companions.
 But from the canine perspective, they have bred us; we have become their guardians and sponsors, eager providers of sustenance, shelter, and companionship.
-Sometime in the forgotten past, an orphan wolf pup wandered into the firelight of a paleolithic camp and changed everything, forever.
+Sometime in the far forgotten past, an orphan wolf pup wandered into the firelight of a paleolithic camp and changed everything, forever.
 Had that fateful meeting not occurred, we humans might still be dwelling in caves and scavenging for our food.

 Dogs are all about the go.
-They don’t care where you’re headed or how fast you’re headed there as long as there is forward motion and changing scenery.
+They don’t care where you’re headed or how fast you’re getting there as long as there is forward motion and changing scenery.
 Deacon was as enthusiastic a rider as you might find.
 In acknowledgement of this arrangement, my girlfriend gave me a bumper sticker reading “Dog is my copilot,” which I dutifully applied to the backside of my daily driver, a mid-90s Nissan pickup truck.
 One day Deacon and I were waiting at a stoplight.
 Idly glancing out the passenger window, I saw that the driver and passengers of the car alongside were all looking in our direction, pointing and laughing out loud.
 They had noticed the bumper sticker and then pulled alongside to see Deacon sitting in the front seat, riding much as a human passenger would, rear end flat on the front seat, posture upright, eyes forward, alertly scanning the road ahead, just like a real copilot.

 Some dogs attack their food as though they’re afraid it might try to get away.
 But Deacon, the ultimate eat-to-live type, approached every meal as though it were a sketchy proposition requiring careful evaluation.
 If offered something new, an elaborate pantomime would ensue.
 He would walk up to whatever it was, give it a thoughtful sniff, back off half a step, tilt his head one way and then the other as though to examine the thing from different angles, and then think for a bit.
 Some fraction of the time he would decide “no,” and turn away.
 And that would be that.
 But if whatever it was passed initial scrutiny he would, after a suitable pause, approach it once more, sniff it again, carefully, for another second or two, and ponder the go/no-go dyad for a bit before either committing or bailing.
 If “go,” a tentative, exploratory bite would follow, then another moment or two of consideration, and finally, full engagement, but at a pace so leisurely you’d think he was paid by the hour.